m0xpd/STRACHEY/README.md

 STRACHEY is a new kind of sequencer for electronic music applications.

-Strachey's novelty is two-fold:
+STRACHEY's novelty is two-fold:
-* it directly implements my tuning strategy for Klee-type sequencers and
+* it directly implements my [tuning strategy](https://github.com/m0xpd/TuningStrategyForVoltages) for Klee-type sequencers and
-* it introduces a Permutation Matrix between the gates and the weights, adding a new dimension of variability
+* it introduces a Permutation Matrix between the gates and the weights, adding a new dimension of variability to Random Looping Sequencers

 STRACHEY is published under a Creative Commons By-SA 4.0 [License](https://github.com/m0xpd/STRACHEY/blob/main/LICENSE.txt).